jpoterjoy/Poterjoy2022/README.md

-Local PF with iterations and hybridization with EnKF from Poterjoy (2022)
+This data assimilation package runs the Local PF with iterations and hybridization with EnKF from Poterjoy (2022) and performs comparisons with a commonly used ensemble Kalman filter.

-This version can operate with three different models: Lorenz (1963), Lorenz (1996), Lorenz (2004)
+This version can operate with three different models:

+      Lorenz (1963)
+      Lorenz (1996)
+      Lorenz (2004)

 To run:

       Open and edit options in main_dyn.m

 Directory structure:

       FILTERS <--- contains functions for running EnKF and LPF MODELS <--- contains functions for running models MISC <--- contains various functions needed by main_dyn.m or filters DATA <--- output from experiments are stored here FIGS <--- figs from experiments are stored here